Professional Education Programs

 These results are shared internally with program faculty and leadership through the PEP Initial Teacher Preparation Coordinating Council meeting and with external stakeholders participating in the Annual Teacher Career Fair.
 Additionally, Exit Survey and New Teacher Survey results from AY 2020-2021 related to areas where our candidates indicated they felt somewhat unprepared (i.e., navigating school politics; working with school administrators; and explaining student performance data to parents/guardians, students, and families) were shared through the Teacher Preparation Advisory Council meetings held in February/March 2022 to gather input from external stakeholders (i.e., Cooperating Teachers and Principals/Directors).
 Feedback noted through the Teacher Preparation Advisory Council meetings have been shared with programs to review further and determine if any instructional or program improvements are needed and if so, what curriculum changes should be made.

-The NAU PEP Advanced Coordinating Council members developed and piloted an Exit Survey with candidates in their final semester in Spring 2018.
-This common instrument is now being administered centrally across all advanced programs to candidates at the conclusion of both the fall and spring semesters.
-Beginning in Spring 2019, the Exit Survey was adapted to create a Graduates Survey, a common instrument to survey graduates one year after graduation across all advanced programs.
-Due to the COVID-19 pandemic, the Advanced Programs Employer Survey was not administered in Spring 2021.
-For the Spring 2022 administration of the Graduates Survey, leadership and faculty for advanced programs are employing other strategies for locating advanced program graduates’ contact and employment information in an effort to improve response rates; one strategy being used is utilizing the employer information provided by ADE for advanced program graduates.
-Spring 2022 data results will be extracted in summer and analyzed by programs in Fall 2022.
-In the links below, administrations of the Graduates Survey data are presented with the corresponding Exit Survey results for comparison purposes.
+I Spring 2018, the NAU PEP Advanced Coordinating Council members developed and piloted an Exit Survey with candidates in the final semester of their program.
+This survey is now a common instrument administered centrally across all advanced programs at the conclusion of both the fall and spring semesters.
+In Spring 2019, the Exit Survey was modified and administered to program graduates one year after graduation across all advanced programs.
+In Spring 2021 during the COVID-19 pandemic, the survey was not administered.
+For the Spring 2022 administration of the survey, leadership and faculty for advanced programs used alternative methods to gather program graduates’ contact information such as employer information provided by ADE for advanced program graduates.
+The links below, administrations of the Graduates Survey data are presented with the corresponding Exit Survey results for comparison purposes.
 Following these results files, a narrative providing analysis, interpretation, and use of data is listed.

 Analysis, Interpretation & Use of Data

-For the pilot administrations of the Exit and Graduates surveys from Spring 2018 and Spring 2019, the response rates were 34% and 5%, respectively.
 The Exit Survey response rate was 36% for AY 2018-2019, and the response rate for the Graduates Survey was 8% in Spring 2020 (for advanced program graduates from AY 2018-2019).
 In AYs 2019-2020 and 2020-2021, the Exit Survey response rates were 35% and 43%, respectively.
 The percentage of respondents indicating they would recommend their NAU advanced program to others has been consistently high for these data cycles with 90-100% of respondents indicating they were “extremely likely” or “likely.”
 During these data cycles, quality of program ratings have also been consistently high in relation to the overall quality of their NAU advanced program (84-98% of respondents) and satisfaction with their preparation at NAU to pursue/continue their chosen profession (82-95% of respondents).
-Additional narrative related to the high quality of advanced program ratings as well as areas for improvement identified can be found in the results files listed above.
+Additional narratives related to the high quality of advanced program ratings as well as areas for improvement identified can be found in the results files listed above.

 Beyond publicly posting results on this NAU PEP Program Evaluation web page, results are shared internally with program faculty and leadership.